Adios Amigo (2024 film): Plot

-Sathpriyan alias Priyan, a middle-aged man in a dire financial situation.
+Sathpriyan alias Priyan is a middle-aged man in a dire financial situation.
 He spends time drinking with friends when he is faced with a crisis—his mother is hospitalized, and only his sister Minimol is by her side.
 Desperate to cover her medical expenses, Priyan seeks help from friends and relatives, but due to outstanding debts, no one is willing to lend him money.
-Finally, a man named Sojan agrees to help, but on the condition that priyan provides a guarantee cheque.
+Finally, a man named Sojan agrees to help, but on the condition that Priyan provides a guarantee cheque.
 The two plan to meet the following morning to exchange the money and cheque.

 Priyan arrives at the bus station to wait for Sojan.
 However, Sojan gets delayed for several hours due to an urgent matter, and Priyan agrees to wait.
 At the bus station, he encounters Prince, an influential, wealthy but aimless and careless young man.
 Prince, often drunk, spends lavishly without thought and is estranged from his family, particularly his father, who has cut off his financial support.
 Despite his reckless nature, Prince invites Priyan to join him on a spontaneous bus ride, convincing him that waiting for money is pointless.
 Reluctantly, Priyan agrees.

 Their journey takes them to a place familiar to Prince, where they visit a large clothing store.
 It becomes clear that Prince is there to meet a woman named Hema, his ex-girlfriend.
 However, Hema, disillusioned by Prince's constant alcoholism, refuses to see him.
 The store staff also dismiss Prince for the same reason.
 Priyan speaks with Hema, who tells him she will only meet Prince when he is sober.
 That night, Prince and Priyan check into a luxury hotel, where Priyan enjoys the comforts of the room while Prince sleeps off his drunken state.